 Originally, the encouraging force behind the foundation of the Girl Guide movement in Ballarat was from local schools, and later from the churches.
-Guiding began in Ballarat in 1922 with the formation of the 1st Ballarat (Queens Church of England Girl Grammar School) Guide Company.
-This was followed in the same year with the opening of the 2nd Ballarat (High School) and 3rd Ballarat (St Andrews) Guide companies.
+Ballarat’s first unit in 1922 was the 1st Ballarat (Queens Church of England Girl Grammar School) Guide Company.
+This was followed in the same year with the formation of the 2nd Ballarat (High School) and 3rd Ballarat (St Andrews) Guide companies.

 In these early days, Guiding was considered "fairly innovative and a potentially radical development".

 According to Janice Croggin (author of "After lunch we practiced our stalking") Guiding was perceived as challenging the traditional roles, and moulding the hearts and minds of girls in new and often revolutionary ways.
 Yet the emphasis was still strongly focused on feminine accomplishments such as physical exercises, roller bandaging, drill work, ambulance work, horseshoe formation for enrolment with colours and morse code signalling.
 Girls worked towards the following badges : cook, cyclist, music lover, laundress, milliner, domestic service, homemaker, health, clerk, writer, motorist and photographer.

 1st Ballarat Guide Company (Queen's Church of England Girls' Grammar School).
 Closed 1926.

 2nd Ballarat Guide Company (High School) - Lillian Ling.